rohit-chandra/DVC_tutorial/README.md

 ## STEP 02: intialize a git local repository and connect to remote repository

-* open and project folder in VS code then follow below command -
+* Open and project folder in VS code then follow below command -

 ```bash
 echo "# dvc_tutoral" >> README.md

 git init

 git add README.md

 git commit -m "first commit"

 git branch -M main

 git remote add origin https://github.com/USER_NAME/REPO_NAME.git

 git push -u origin main
 ```

 ```bash
 touch .gitignore
 ```
-content of the gitignore can be found from reference repository
+Content of the gitignore can be found from reference repository

 ## STEP 03: create and activate conda environment

 ```bash
 conda create -n dvc-ml python=3.9 -y

 conda activate dvc-ml
 ```
 ## STEP 04: create a setup file

+- To use src folder as package, we have to create a setup.py as below:

 ```bash
 touch setup.py
 ```

-paste the below content in the setup.py file and make the necessary changes as per your user ID-
+- Paste the below content in the setup.py file and make the necessary changes as per your user ID-

 ```python
 from setuptools import setup